Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 Unfertilized Potting Soil

-Potting soil is beginner-friendly.
-It’s light, easy to work with, and doesn’t contain any added nutrients.
-So, you have full control over what your plants receive.
+Unfertilized potting soil is one of the most beginner-friendly options.
+It’s light, easy to handle, and comes without added nutrients, giving you full control over what your plants receive.

 Organic Soil